Best Graphite Stocks

 Best Graphite Stocks to Buy

 In 2021, there was no natural graphite produced in the United States.
-However, it imported more than 53,000 tons.
+However, the U.S. imported more than 53,000 tons.

 Graphite demand has climbed thanks to EV batteries, but we use it in many other areas as well.
 These include brake linings, refractory applications, steelmaking, lubricants and more.